Q: What are your compostable products made from?

 We have 3 main product material categories: plant fiber, paper, and PLA (Polylactic Acid).
 Each of these categories offers a unique way to replace traditional items.

 - Paper: World Centric® provides a line of hot cups and bowls made from sustainably certified paper.
 While we believe that the best way to protect the world’s forest is to reduce consumption of tree-based products, many of our customers want products which cannot yet be replicated by plant fiber.
 Our paper products are certified by the Forest Stewardship Council guaranteeing the responsible management of the forests.
-Our new NoTree™ line of cups and bowls called are made from sugarcane paper and we hope to expand our offerings with this material.
+Our new NoTree™ line of cups and bowls called are made from renewable fiber paper and we hope to expand our offerings with this material.

 - Polylactic Acid (PLA): PLA is a bio-based plastic derived from renewable resources such as corn starch, tapioca roots or sugarcane.
 World Centric® products are made from either tPLA (non-GMO PLA & Talc) or NatureWorks Ingeo™ PLA.
 To make PLA, sugar from plants is turned into lactic acid through fermentation which is converted into a polymer.
 At this stage, it is shaped into pellets which can be transformed into a wide variety of products.
 Manufacturing PLA produces 75% fewer greenhouse gasses and uses 50% less non-renewable energy than traditional polymers like PET & polystyrene.
 World Centric cutlery and ZeroWare are made from non-GMO PLA & Talc (TPLA).
-The plant starch used in TPLA is grown in China and utilizes annually renewable resources like corn, cassava and other plants as raw material.

 Q: What is the difference between compostable plastic and biodegradable plastic?